 Applied filters can be removed one at a time by clicking on the cross inside the beige rounded rectangle or all at the same time by clicking on Reset all filters.

 When filters are applied, the entire Optimization Hub is refreshed and takes into account the newly applied scope.
-The blue ribbon bar displays the value for the selected filters in white as well as the unfiltered value in light blue.
+The top navigation bar displays the value for the selected filters as well as the unfiltered value in a lighter color.

 Prioritized list of issues